-Set in World War 1, this BBC adaptation of Ford Madox Ford's Edwardian novel tells the tale of a wealthy English aristocrat (Benedict Cumberbatch) caught in a love triangle with his destructive wife Sylvia and young suffragette Valentine.
-Struggling with war injuries, he is torn between being faithful to his already cheating wife and giving in to his feelings for the fearless younger woman he's fallen for.
+Set during the First World War, the BBC adaptation of Ford Madox Ford's Edwardian novel, Parade's End, tells the tale of a wealthy English aristocrat (played by Benedict Cumberbatch) who is caught in a love triangle with his destructive wife Sylvia and young suffragette Valentine.
+Struggling with war injuries, he's torn between being faithful to his decidedly unfaithful wife and giving in to his feelings for the fearless younger woman he's fallen for.
 If you love the blend of romance and darker moments in your period dramas, then why not give this a go?

 Little Dorrit is one of Dickens most personal novels, portraying his personal and public life through the lead character Amy Dorrit.
-Trapped in a prison with her family thanks to her father's debts, she soon discovers that her father is heir to a fortune, which changes her life forever.
+Trapped in a debtors' prison with her family, Amy soon discovers that her father William is the heir to a fortune, changing her life forever.
 The fourteen-part BBC adaptation from 2008 sees the original Queen Elizabeth in The Crown, Clare Foy, step into the lead role.
 Packed with emotional highs and lows, Little Dorrit will have you rooting for this strong heroine to get the happy future she deserves.

 Sense and Sensibility